jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 Tablets have a concept were a tool is in proximity of pad and can start reporting valid X/Y coordinates.
 They also can report when the tool is physically touching the device.
-There are two competing approaches for kernel drivers to report proximity versus touching information.

-The one approach is tablets will send a BTN\_TOUCH event with value of non-zero any time a tool comes into proximity of the tablet and 0 when out of proximity.
-The ABS\_PRESSURE event is then used to determine when the tool is touching the tablet.

-The other approach is tablets will send a BTN\_TOOL\_PEN event with value of non-zero any time a tool comes into proximity of the tablet and 0 when out of proximity.
+The approach used to indicate this is tablets will send a BTN\_TOOL\_PEN event with value of non-zero any time a tool comes into proximity of the tablet and 0 when out of proximity.
 The BTN\_TOUCH event is then used to determine when the tool is touching the tablet.
 The ABS\_PRESSURE event is optional in this case but can be sent to complement the BTN\_TOUCH.

 When ABS\_PRESSURE, BTN\_TOUCH, and BTN\_TOOL\_PEN are all 3 supported,
 the meaning of BTN\_TOUCH can sometimes change to same meaning as